Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

 \subsection{Evaluation}

 To evaluate the proposed \ac{ilu} identification methods, several evaluation metrics are commonly used.
 As there are multiple stages of \ac{ilu} identification using \ac{cv} methods, such as text detection and text recognition, each stage can be evaluated individually.
-However, end-to-end accuracy or success rate, is the most relevant metric due to its practical importance.
+In the literature, 60.18~\% articles reported the results of individual stages only and did not include end-to-end results.
+However, the results for individual stages offer limited insight for the applicability of the method for the \ac{ilu} identification task.
+End-to-end accuracy or success rate is the most relevant metric due to its practical importance.
 It is the most strict metric as one misrecognised character is enough for failed identification.

-Since the \ac{ilu} identification problem is mostly solved with multiple stages such as text detection and text recognition, some articles only report the results of individual stages and do not include end-to-end results.
-However, the results for individual stages offer limited insight for the applicability of the method for the \ac{ilu} identification task.

 Precision and recall are the common metrics for these individual stages.
 These metrics show the balance between false positives and false negatives, with precision focusing on the accuracy of positive predictions and recall on the model's ability to identify all relevant instances.
 The F1-score, or H-mean, harmoniously combines precision and recall into a single metric, offering a balanced view of the model's performance.